Showing posts with label James Acheson. Show all posts

 Costume Design by Mary Husband

-The Daleks' ape-like Ogron soldiers wear a uniform consisting of a vinyl vest with tubing around the shoulders and collar, worn over a mesh shirt.
-Worn with it are wristguards and a belt both made of the same brown vinyl material.
+The Daleks' ape-like Ogron soldiers wear a uniform consisting of a vinyl vest with tubing around the shoulders and collar.
+Over the vest are two brown sashes, and worn underneath is a custom-made garment consisting of two sleeves made of a netted material, with cuffs made of the same fabric as the sashes.

 Costume Reuse note; Several of the Ogron uniforms were reused in the later serial 'Frontier in Space'.